hratx-blue-ocean/Diverr/README.md

 # Front End

 ## Welcome Page
-  The inspiration for the site theme was inspired by a photo of a manta ray where sunlight hit the top of the water, and loses permeation of that sunlight as you descend deeper underwater.
+  The site theme was inspired by a photo of a manta ray where sunlight hit the top of the water, and loses permeation of that sunlight as you descend deeper underwater.
 So, our palette consisted of a range of blues, from an almost white, light blue, to pure black with a touch of blue.

 **Features:**